Storing CrUX CWV Data for URLs Using Python for SEOs

 Making the API Requests

-For each URL row in our dataframe, we construct a data payload and make a POST request to the CrUX API endpoint:
+For each URL in the DataFrame, we construct a data payload and make a POST request to the CrUX API endpoint:

 for index, row in df.iterrows():